rikosintie/Ubuntu4NetworkEngineers/docs/Log_tools.md

-# Display Logs
+# Working with Logs

 ----------------------------------------------------------------
 ![screenshot](img/Tux-Log8.png)

 ----------------------------------------------------------------

 Linux has a rich set of tools available for collecting and reading log files.
+The system logs are stored in `/var/log` and you can use `ls -l /var/log` to display the logs.

+You will see files with .gz extensions.
+These are log files that have been archived.
+The system does not delete the log files that are archived.

+Global system activity data, including startup messages are logged to `/var/log/syslog` and `/var/log/messages`.
+You can use the built-in `tail` command to display the logs.

+`tail -20 /var/log/syslog`

+will display the last 20 log entries.
+You can change 20 to any value.

 ----------------------------------------------------------------